santashjena95/GCP-SRE-Implementation/README.md

 # This repo deploys cloud run using terraform with opentelemetry as sidecar container

-## 1. Go to GCP artifact registry and create repository.
+## 1. Go to GCP artifact registry and create repository

 ## 2. Then run the github action pipeline for building and pushing the docker image to Google Artifact Registry.